dmitriygorlov/dmitriygorlov/README.md

 My name is Dmitrii Gorlov and I'm <strike>data-alcoholic</strike> Date Lover :)

-For 8 years I have been working in Internet marketing (from strategies and department management to landing pages and conferences).
+For 8 years I have been working in Digital Marketing (from strategies and department management to landing pages and conferences).

 One day I woke up and realized that I love data and I like to tinker with it and do cool stuff.

-I develop in data science in order to implement business efficient and non-commercial projects at the intersection of sociology/psychology and ML/AI.
+I develop in Data Science in order to implement business efficient and non-commercial projects at the intersection of sociology/psychology and ML/AI.

 Now I work as a `Data Scientist` at [Ticketland.ru](https://www.ticketland.ru/).
 I am engaged in recommender systems, classifiers and predictions, as well as reports.